 Micronesica, and

-The Birds of North America (American Ornithologists’ Union).
+Pacific Science, Bulletin of the British Ornithologists' Club, Western Birds, North American Birds.
 He is both senior author and illustrator of

 A Field Guide to the Birds of Hawaii and the Tropical Pacific (Princeton University Press 1987) and author/illustrator of